Carlosdvp/carlosv-ninja/Readme.md

   - remove simple exercises
   - remove simple apps with no realworld biz use
   - best to have 2 or 3 professional looking projects than a bunch of silly exercises
+6. Make the layout responsive
+  - especially the vh of the .jumbotron

 ### 1. Migrate from Vue 2 to Vue 3